Enclavely/tailor/readme.txt

 Tailor is completely free and open-source.
 Use it to help create your next website or contribute to the project on [Github](https://github.com/andrew-worsfold/tailor/)

 We're keen to get your feedback so that we can make Tailor better!
 Contribute to the GitHub project, leave a comment on the WordPress plugin page or get in touch on Twitter ([@tailorwp](https://twitter.com/tailorwp) or [@andrewjworsfold](https://twitter.com/andrewjworsfold))

+If you like the plugin, you can help by [rating it](https://wordpress.org/support/view/plugin-reviews/tailor?rate=5#postform).

 == Installation ==